 In April, 2013 amendments to the Smoking Bylaw 87-15 were made to include a definition of “Public Municipal Open Space”-a park, playing field, tennis court, playground lawn bowling green, walkway, path, trail, beach, dock, marina or other outdoor public space which is owned, controlled or operated by the City for the use of pleasure of the public.

 Since the amendments to the Smoking Bylaw in 2013, Bylaw Services officers have mostly educated the public with the locations determined to be “No Smoking”.
 The educative approach has involved verbal warning interactions in public municipal open spaces when seen by an officer in the field (primarily complaint based), which is aligned with smaller-mid-sized BC municipalities.
 Each summer, the department has staffed a summer student to assist with public education of the ‘No Smoking’ locations.
 When giving a verbal warning, Section 6 (a) is identified-Smoking in a public municipal open space is an offence holding $100 Bylaw Offence Notice.

-Please view the Penticton Smoking Bylaw No. 87-15.
+Please view the Penticton Smoking Regulation Bylaw No. 2018-68.

 Firearms & Archery